 Identifies noise sensitive land uses and noise sources, and defines areas of noise impacts to minimize the exposure of the community to excess noises.

-Conservation Development and utilization of natural resources including water and it’s hydraulic force, forests, soils, rivers, and other waters, harbors, fisheries, wildlife, minerals, and other natural resources.
+Identifies ways to conserve and use natural resources including water and its hydraulic force, forests, soils, rivers, and other waters, harbors, fisheries, wildlife, minerals, and other natural resources.

-Identification and appraisal of seismic hazards such as susceptibility to surface ruptures from faulting, ground shaking, ground failures, or to the effects of seismically induces waves such as tsunamis and seiche.
+Identifies and appraises seismic hazards such as susceptibility to surface ruptures from faulting, ground shaking, ground failures, and/or the effects of seismically induces waves such as tsunamis and seiches.

 Public Safety Element